Kenneth L. Wainstein

 Kenneth Leonard Wainstein (born 1962) is an American lawyer.

-He served as the first Assistant Attorney General for National Security, and later as the Homeland Security Advisor to United States President George W. Bush.
-In 2022 under the Biden Administration, he was appointed Under Secretary of Homeland Security for Intelligence and Analysis.
+He served as the first assistant attorney general for national security, and later as the homeland security advisor to United States President George W. Bush.
+In 2022 under the Biden administration, he was appointed under secretary of homeland security for intelligence and analysis.
+He served in this position until 2025.

 Education

-Wainstein is a graduate of the University of Virginia and earned his J.D. degree from the University of California, Berkeley School of Law.
+Wainstein earned a B.A. from the University of Virginia where he was a member of Phi Beta Kappa.
+He went on to earned a J.D. from the University of California at Berkeley where he was the Note and Comment Editor of the California Law Review.

+Following law school, Wainstein served as law clerk to the Honorable Thomas Penfield Jackson of the U.S. District Court in the District of Columbia.

 Career

 Wainstein worked for the Federal Bureau of Investigation, as General Counsel and as Chief of Staff to the FBI Director.
-He was United States Attorney for the District of Columbia.
+He was the United States attorney for the District of Columbia.

-On September 26, 2006, he was sworn in as the Department of Justice's Assistant Attorney General responsible for National Security.
+On September 26, 2006, he was sworn in as the Department of Justice's assistant attorney general responsible for National Security.

-Wainstein was appointed Homeland Security Advisor by President George W. Bush on March 30, 2008.
-He was also Assistant to the President for Homeland Security and Counterterrorism and chaired the Homeland Security Council.
-He was appointed as the "National Continuity Coordinator" under the auspices of National Security Presidential Directive 51.
+Wainstein was appointed homeland security advisor by President George W. Bush on March 30, 2008.
+He was also assistant to the president for homeland security and counterterrorism and chaired the Homeland Security Council.
+He was appointed as the "national continuity coordinator" under the auspices of National Security Presidential Directive 51.

+After leaving the Bush administration, Wainstein joined the law firm of O'Melveny & Myers.
+In 2012, he moved to Cadwalader, Wickersham & Taft, where he was co-chair of the firm's litigation department and chair of the white-collar group.
+During his time at Cadwalader, Waintstein conducted an investigation which uncovered academic fraud and the University of North Carolina at Chapel Hill.
+The 136-page report detailed a complex, multi-year scheme to inflate the grades of student athletes.

+From 2017 to 2020 Wainstein was a partner at the law firm of Davis Polk & Wardwell LLP While at Davis Polk, Wainstein was reported to have represented clients including AstraZeneca Pharmaceuticals LP; Chevron Corp; Comcast Corp; JP Morgan Chase Bank NA; Walmart Inc; Purdue Pharma; HSBC Holdings PLC; Facebook Inc; and General Dynamics Corp.